St Matthias' Church, Burley: Present day

-St Matthias' Church stands in the Liberal Catholic tradition of the Church of England.
+St Matthias' Church stands in the Charismatic tradition of the Church of England.

 In the summer of 2018, Burley St Matthias merged with Riverside Church.

 The resident bell-ringers are the Leeds University Union Society of Change Ringers.There is currently a ring of eight bells hung for full circle ringing, replacing a previous set of six bells cast by Taylor and Son of Loughborough.
 The previous peal of six originated as a peal of three cast in 1854, and were augmented to six one year later in 1855.